novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Of course, there would be some on duty, but holidays were generally good for people.

-“Do you want me to hang out with you for 4 nights and 5 days?”
+“Do you want me to hang out with you for five days and four nights?”

-“Isn't it your philosophy to enjoy life after work?
-Jeju Island is my turf, so I'll guide you around.
-How about that?”
+"Isn't it part of your philosophy to enjoy life after work?
+Since Jeju Island is my home ground, I'd be happy to show you around.
+What do you think?"

 “If that's the case, I should accept gratefully.”